 The present day temple is the result of efforts by people like Late Mahamana Pandit Madan Mohan Malaviya.
 He set up “Sri Krishna Janma Bhoomi Trust” in 1951 with the help of Late Seth Jugal Kishoreji Birla.

 The reconstruction work started on October 15th 1953 and completed in Feb 1982.
 The pieces of history recovered from the temple complex are on display for the public in the museum that is located nearby.

-This Hindu temple is open between 7.00 am and 8.00 pm daily.
-It is divided into three parts: the Garbha Griha – the exact place of birth, Keshavadeva and the Bhagvata Bhavan.
+This Hindu temple is divided into three parts: the Garbha Griha – the exact place of birth, Keshavadeva and the Bhagvata Bhavan.
 There is a temple for Ma Yogamaya at the entrance of the temple.

 The present day temple is the representation of Hindu architecture.
 Many devotees throng the temple during Janmashtami and Holi.
 It is the most revered temple of Lord Krishna.
 There is no entry fee.

 The Mansion, Hotel Ganpati Palace, The Mystic Palms, Hotel Madhuvan and Hotel Ganga Palace are five best places to stay near Sri Krishna Janmabhoomi temple complex.

 The temple is open on all days from 5.00 am – 12.00 pm and 4.00 pm – 9.30 pm.

 Also known as Mount Govardhana, Giri Raj and Royal Hill, this sacred place is located at around 22 kilometers from Mathura.
 Hindus believe that Lord Krishna had used this hill to protect his people from heavy rains caused by the wrath of Indra.
 This 80 feet tall hill is made up of sandstone.
 Pets and footwear are not allowed.

 Govardhan Hill Parikrama